-These tablets should not be divided.
 Doses for smaller dogs cannot be adjusted in accordance with the recommended 20% regime, and therefore special care should be taken in monitoring these animals.
 Also see "Administration routes and dosages" section 3.9.

-Caution is recommended in animals with impaired hepatic and renal function, hypovolemia, anaemia and cardiac or respiratory dysfunction.
+Caution is recommended in animals with impaired renal function, hypovolemia, anaemia and cardiac or respiratory dysfunction.

+Before beginning the treatment monitoring of hepatic parameters should be performed.
 The chance of hepatotoxic side effects can be diminished or delayed using an effective dose that is as low as possible.
-Monitoring of hepatic parameters is recommended in case of a prolonged therapy
+Monitoring of hepatic parameters is recommended in case of a prolonged therapy.

 It is recommended to assess the clinical pathology of the patient 2-3 weeks after start of treatment and afterwards every 4-6 months, e.g. measurement of hepatic enzymes and serum bile acids.
-It is important to know that the effects of hypoxia etc. do cause increased levels of hepatic enzymes after a seizure.
+It is important to know that the effects of hypoxia can cause increased levels of hepatic enzymes after a seizure.
 Phenobarbital may increase the activity of serum alkaline phosphatase and transaminases.
-These may demonstrate non-pathological changes, but could also represent hepatotoxicity.
-Therefore, in the case of suspected hepatotoxicity, liver function tests are recommended.
-Increased liver enzyme values do not require a dose reduction of phenobarbital if the serum bile acids are in the normal range.
+These may demonstrate non-pathological changes, but could also represent hepatotoxicity, so liver function tests are recommended.
+Increased liver enzyme values may not always require a dose reduction of phenobarbital if the serum bile acids are in the normal range.